MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 2. Open the card for the item for which revenues or expenses must be deferred to the accounting periods when the item was sold or purchased.
 3. In the **Default Deferral Template** field, select the relevant deferral template.

-## <a name="to-change-a-deferral-schedule-from-a-sales-invoice"></a>To change a deferral schedule from a sales invoice
+## To change a deferral schedule from a sales invoice

 > [!NOTE]
 > The steps in this procedure are the same as when you change a deferral schedule, for expenses, from a purchase invoice.